top of page

 In the event of vehicle damage or loss arising from, but not limited to, collisions or theft, The Club will assume responsibility for the excess payable on a relevant insurance claim.

-For instances where you are driving, and violate traffic law, and have an accident, and it can be proved either by the insurance company, or the police that this accident was due either in part or in full to an action that constitutes a traffic violation then insurance is likely to be rejected.
+For instances where you are driving, and violate traffic law, and have or cause an accident, and it can be proved either by the insurance company, or the police that this accident was due either in part or in full to an action that constitutes a traffic violation then insurance is likely to be rejected.
 The Club will not support individuals financially in this situation.

 For private vehicles used on Club trips The Club assumes no liability whatsoever, including but not limited to, theft, fire and consequential loss.
 Drivers using private vehicles who do not own the vehicle should confirm that they are insured.